Cleft lip is a congenital split in the upper lip, which may be unilateral or bilateral and may extend up towards the nostril.

-Cleft palate is where a defect exists in the hard or soft palate at the roof of the mouth.
-This leaves an opening between the mouth and the nasal cavity.
-Cleft lip and cleft palate can occur together or on their own.
+Cleft palate is a defect in the hard or soft palate at the roof of the mouth, leaving an opening between the mouth and the nasal cavity.
+Cleft lip and cleft palate can occur together or separately.

 Most cases of cleft lip and cleft palate occur randomly.
-Having a relative with cleft lip or palate makes it slightly more likely, however it does not follow a traditional inheritance pattern like conditions such as cystic fibrosis.
-3 in 10 cases of cleft lip or palate are associated with another underlying syndrome.
+Having a relative with cleft lip or palate makes it slightly more likely.
+However, it does not follow a traditional inheritance pattern.
+A minority are associated with an underlying syndrome or other congenital anomalies.

 Management

-Patients should be referred to the local cleft lip services.
+Patients should be referred to the local cleft lip service.
 This involves the specialist multi-disciplinary team:

 - Specialist nurses to support and coordinate care